 THE MORE YOU FUCK WITHOUT A CONDOM THE MORE YOU NEED TO TEST

 If you are sexually active you need to test for HIV twice a year.
 Make testing for HIV part of a regular check-up for STIs.
 Regularly fucking casual partners without condoms?
-Your risk of HIV is really high - you need to test every 3 months.
+Your risk of HIV is really high - you should test every 3 months.

 PrEP (PRE-EXPOSURE PROPHYLAXIS)

-If keeping the rubbers on is a struggle, you may want to consider going on PrEP.
-PrEP is a pill taken once a day by negative guys that radically reduces the chances that you’ll get HIV.
+If keeping the rubbers on is a struggle, you may want to consider getting on PrEP.
+PrEP is a pill taken once a day by HIV-negative guys that radically reduces the chances that you’ll get HIV.
 Find out more about PrEP here.

 TREAT AS EARLY AS POSSIBLE

-Many people on treatment for HIV have full and healthy lives.
+Most people on successful treatment for HIV have full and healthy lives.
 Treatments these days are very effective at suppressing the virus and significantly increase life expectancy.
 There’s now solid evidence from the START study that getting on treatment early decreases the chances of developing conditions such as liver disease or cancer by more than 50%.
 Many people who start treatment early are able to achieve an undetectable viral load within 6 months of starting treatment.
-If you are able to maintain an undetectable viral load, the risk of passing on HIV during sex without a condom is almost zero.
+If you are able to maintain an undetectable viral load, there is no risk of HIV transmission through sex - even without condoms.

 GETTING MORE OF US TO TREAT

-In New Zealand we estimate there are 3,200 people living with HIV but only around 2,059 on treatment.
+In New Zealand we estimate there are 3,500 people living with HIV but only around 2,059 diagnosed and on treatment.
 This means there are over 1,000 people living with HIV in New Zealand who haven’t started treatment.

 If you are sexually adventurous you have major role to play in shifting these numbers by staying safe and testing often.
 If you are diagnosed positive, then access treatment as early as possible.
 Encourage your friends and partner(s) to do the same.